 Undefined variables evaluate to an empty string.

 The badge's color may be set in Preferences>Profiles>Colors.
 Its position and typeface may be set in Preferences>Profiles>General.
+Note that the position is always relative to the top right of the session's viewport.

 The badge may be set with the following escape sequence: